Smyre-Pasour House – UNDER CONTRACT

 Preservation NC, Western Office

-Perfectly situated near Gastonia and Charlotte, this property is ideal for an adaptive re-use office space or residence that provides the elusive combination of urban feel with small town charm!
+Perfectly situated near Gastonia and Charlotte, this unique property on the Town Square is ideal for an adaptive re-use office space, coffee shop, retail space, or residence that provides the elusive combination of urban feel with small town charm!
 Part of the Dallas Historic District–it’s also eligible for historic tax credits!

 Architectural and Historical Information

 Built ca. 1847 on the historic Dallas Town Square, the Smyre-Pasour House is one of the few remaining antebellum Greek Revival-style houses in Gaston County.
 The 1973 National Register nomination describes the Dallas Historic District and Court Square as “a quiet grouping of well-preserved commercial and residential structures around the shaded courthouse square…an idyllic small-town atmosphere recalling the slower pace of the late nineteenth century.”

-The one-story, five-bay frame house built in vernacular Greek-Revival style has a three-bay wide addition to the north side with identical finish.
-The eaves are boxed, and at either end of the original block is a brick exterior end chimney.
+The oldest section of the one-story vernacular Greek-Revival house is a center hall plan, with brick chimney at either end.
+A slightly later addition was added to the north side and once served as a schoolroom.
 The addition stretches the façade to an eight-bay width and gives the impression of row-housing, a unique characteristic in a small southern town.